Tulugaak/YTLite/README.md

 # YouTube Plus (ex.
 YTLite)
 A flexible enhancer for YouTube on iOS, featuring over hundred customizable options.

+This fork features the YTABConfig and NoYTPremium tweaks on top of the already included ones.
+There are no inputs for them, however, as GitHub Actions limits inputs to just 10.

 ## Table of Contents
 - [Screenshots](#screenshots)
 - [Main Features](#main-features)